Sa1m0n31/alcanta/README.txt

+# alcanta

-Alcanta - Storefront child theme
+Storefront child theme for WooCommerce store with clothes

+In progress...